Diseases & Conditions : Growth and Development

 Your adolescent's relationships with others

-As your adolescent begins to struggle for independence and control, many changes may occur.
+As your adolescent begins to struggle for independence and control, many changes may happen.
 The following are some of the issues that may be involved with your adolescent during these years:

 Peer influence and acceptance is very important.